 - Boneless beef chuck roast: This is the ideal cut for pot roast recipes.
 It has tons of marbling for tender, juicy beef.

-- Garlic powder, fresh thyme, and rosemary: You can also use 1 tsp of dried Italian seasoning for seasoning the beef.
+- Seasoning for the beef: Garlic powder, fresh thyme, rosemary, Kosher salt, and black pepper.
+You can also use 1 teaspoon dried Italian seasoning for seasoning the beef.
+You also need olive oil for searing.

 - Cornstarch and water: To make a cornstarch slurry for the gravy.